petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals/extending-liferay/creating-service-wrappers.md

 1. Open the `J1C2UserLocalServiceWrapper` class in your text editor or IDE.

 1. Inside the class, create a public method called `getUser`.
-This will override `UserLocalService`'s `getUser` method.
+This overrides `UserLocalService`'s `getUser` method.
 As such, it must pass a `long` as an argument and return a `User`.
 This method should also throw a `PortalException`.
 Make sure to add the `@Override` annotation.

    ```java
    @Override